Lecture 3: Ordinal Logistic Regression

 • Ordinal.
 The categories, in this case, follow a specific order—for example, a Likert scale of survey items: strongly disagree, disagree, neutral, agree, and strongly agree.

-The previous Multinomial Logistic model, from Lecture 2 - Generalized Linear Models: Model Selection and Multinomial Logistic Regression, is unsuitable for ordinal responses.
+The previous Multinomial Logistic model, from lecture 2, is unsuitable for ordinal responses.
 For example, suppose one does not consider the order in the response levels when necessary.
 In that case, we might risk losing valuable information when making inference or predictions.
 This valuable information is in the ordinal scale, which could be set up via cumulative probabilities (recall DSCI 551 concepts).

 Therefore, the ideal approach is an alternative logistic regression that suits ordinal responses.
 Hence, the existence of the Ordinal Logistic regression model.
-Let us expand the regression mindmap as in Fig. 8 to include this new model.
-Note there is a key characteristic called proportional odds which is reflected on the data modelling framework.
+Let us expand the regression mindmap as in Figure 1 to include this new model.
+Note there is a key characteristic called proportional odds, which is reflected in the data modelling framework and to be discussed today.

 To illustrate the use of this generalized linear model (GLM), let us introduce an adequate dataset.